 When making custard, eggs are the main thickening agent.
 Pudding, however, relies on ingredients like cornstarch to thicken it.

 At the end of cooking, custard, and pudding take on different textures.
 Thanks to the heavy use of eggs, the custard is firmer and will hold its shape when molded.
 On the other hand, pudding cannot hold its shape as it's much creamier and lighter than custard.

 Answer: Is Pudding Gluten Free?

 Yes!
-Most pudding and instant pudding mix brands and flavors are safe to eat for those with Celiac disease or gluten intolerance.
+Most pudding and instant pudding mix brands and flavors are safe for those with Celiac disease or gluten intolerance.
 There are many foods out there that use gluten-based thickening agents.
-Still, pudding almost always uses cornstarch which is safe to consume for those on a gluten-free diet.
+Still, pudding almost always uses cornstarch, which is safe for those on a gluten-free diet.

 One thing to note is that most brands that make pudding don't only make pudding.
 This means some brands of pudding can be cross-contaminated with gluten.
 This isn't a frequent occurrence, but it is possible.
 Check the manufacturer's website and FAQ page to learn more about their cleaning processes and issues with cross-contamination.

 - Snack Pack